 Content Standards: Social Studies and Music

-In today’s lesson, we’re showing you how to use this musical as the key to unlock not just Alexander Hamilton’s role, but also many other prominent figures in American History.
+In today’s lesson, we show you how to use this musical as the key to unlock not just Alexander Hamilton’s role, but also many other prominent figures in American History.
 This lesson is more like a unit.
 The pre-assessment piece actually uses a wonderful lesson found on Discovery Education as the foundation for the next steps.
 Students use the musical to understand the key debates between Jefferson and Hamilton, and then learn about how the musical’s writer, Lin-Manuel Miranda, used hip-hop to highlight these moments.
-Students then take what they’re learned and research their own choice of historical figure to write a piece of music about and perform.
+Students then take what they’re learned, and research their own choice of historical figure to write a piece of music about and perform.

 Why do we call this plan Hamilton Riffs?
 Because a musical “riff” means to take a theme and create something new with it.
 That’s what we hope you’ll accomplish with this lesson.
 Give your students the opportunity to take the concept originally showcased with this musical, and transform it into their own voice about a historical figure that means something to them.